LambdaPhi-Foundation/Kronyn/README.md

 ---

+## 🏛 The Vision: A Language-Based OS
+The ultimate goal of Kronyn is to transcend being a mere interpreter and instead serve as the core of a **Language-Based Operating System**.

+Inspired by the architectural purity of **Lisp Machines** and the **Oberon OS**, Kronyn aims to collapse the boundary between the programming language and the operating system.
+In this vision:
+- The interpreter *is* the kernel.
+- System resources are managed as language objects.
+- The environment is entirely malleable, allowing the OS to be extended or modified in real-time using the language itself.

+---

 ## [|] Philosophy
 In Kronyn, **everything is a string**.
 However, unlike Tcl, Kronyn introduces a level of rigidity to prevent the "string soup" problem, utilizing three distinct ways to represent strings and a powerful dot-chaining system for operations.